bentomas/formz/README.md

 to make that link explicit and easy to manage, while making it really easy to make accessible forms.

-Note: This library is not particularly well-suited for generating one-off forms, but is more intended for use in projects where you have a few forms to manage, and would like to keep the form markup and parsing logic in sync.
+Note: This library is not necessarily well-suited for generating one-off forms, and is intended for use in projects where you have a few forms to manage, and would like to keep the form markup and parsing logic in sync.
 It takes some amount of effort to make an actual form generator with markup and styles, and that might not be worth it for a one-off form.
 That said, a simple form generator is provided if you aren't opinionated about your markup.

 ```sh